MatthewCarroll2001/List-Data-Structures/README.md

 # List-Data-Structures
-A set of simple list based data structures defined from scratch by me
+A collection of list-based data structures that I implemented based on my knowledge from school and java.
+All code was written by me originally including scripts and tests.

 # Data Structures Included
 * ArrayList